New water pollution protests hit southwest Iran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TEHRAN: Protesters clashed with security forces in southwestern Iran late on Sunday, a day after several demonstrators were injured in nighttime skirmishes over water pollution, Iranian state media reported.
+TEHRAN: Protesters clashed with security forces in south western Iran late Sunday, a day after several demonstrators were injured in night time skirmishes over water pollution, Iranian state media reported.

-The agency did not report any further injuries, but added that water pollution in the two cities of Khuzestan province had sparked several demonstrations over the past four days.

-The province was devastated by the eight-year war between Iran and Iraq in the 1980s and suffers from chronic pollution and drought.
-It has a largely Arab population that has long complained of official discrimination.

-TEHRAN: Protesters clashed with security forces in southwestern Iran late on Sunday, a day after several demonstrators were injured in nighttime skirmishes over water pollution, Iranian state media reported.
+TEHRAN: Protesters clashed with security forces in south western Iran late Sunday, a day after several demonstrators were injured in night time skirmishes over water pollution, Iranian state media reported.

 Comments